Oscar-winning 'Moonstruck' actress Olympia Dukakis dies at 89 | Entertainment

+Dukakis, a master of deadpan humor, also was nominated for Emmy awards for TV roles in 1991, 1998 and 1999.
+She also co-founded the Whole Theater in the New York City suburb of Montclair, New Jersey, in the 1970s, after she and her husband, fellow actor Louis Zorich, moved there.

-But her most indelible performance came in director Norman Jewison's "Moonstruck" as Rose Castorini, a Brooklyn woman with a cheating plumber husband (Vincent Gardenia) and a widowed bookkeeper daughter (Cher) who has an affair with her fiance's opera-buff brother (Nicolas Cage).
+But, for many, her most indelible performance came in director Norman Jewison's "Moonstruck" as Rose Castorini, a Brooklyn woman with a cheating plumber husband (Vincent Gardenia) and a widowed bookkeeper daughter, Loretta (Cher), who has an affair with her fiance's opera-buff brother (Nicolas Cage).
 Her banter with Cher was among the film's highlights, including a scene in which Dukakis scolded her daughter during a kitchen dissection of her love life.

 "Your life's going down the toilet," Dukakis said in her throaty voice.
 At another point, she tells Cher it is good she did not love her fiance.
 "When you love them, they drive you crazy because they know they can."